 Here is Lee’s description of the video:

 In our pilot episode, we chat with Professor Ian Godwin from The University of Queensland about genetically modified food crops.
 Ian believes that GMO foods and organic agriculture are perfectly compatible.
 He explains that scientists are creating GMO plants to achieve a more sustainable agriculture.
-The idea is to create plants resistant to pests and diseases, that don’t require the use of chemicals, but provide the same productivity and food quality, so people stay healthy, and they can also take supplements for this, you can learn about Kratom Masters from different sites online.
+The idea is to create plants resistant to pests and diseases, that don’t require the use of chemicals, but provide the same productivity and food quality like to products that the Healthy meals delivered offer, so people stay healthy, and they can also take supplements for this, you can learn about Kratom Masters from different sites online.

 He points out that our beloved “organic” potato is actually sprayed with copper to control disease and the use of copper fungicides in organic farming may be resulting in increased levels of copper in the soil and the food we eat.
 So maybe it’s time we embrace GMOs for more sustainable agriculture and healthier food?